Clotted cream: Preparation

-When authentic clotted cream is not available, there are ways to create a substitute product, such as by mixing mascarpone with whipped cream, a little sugar, and vanilla extract.
+When authentic clotted cream is not available, there are ways to create a substitute product, such as by mixing mascarpone with whipping cream, a little sugar, and vanilla extract.

 Uses

 Cream tea

 Clotted cream is an essential part of a cream tea, a favourite with tourists particularly in Cornwall and Devon.
 It is served on scones—or the more traditional "splits"—with strawberry jam, along with a pot of tea.
-Traditionally, there are differences in the way it is eaten in each county: in Devon, the cream is traditionally spread first on the scone, with the jam dolloped on top.
+Traditionally, there are differences in the way it is eaten in each county: in Devon the cream is traditionally spread first on the scone, with the jam dolloped on top.
 In Cornwall the jam is spread first with a dollop of cream.
 Cream teas, known as Devonshire teas, spread to southern Australia as early immigrants from Cornwall and Devon took their traditional recipes with them.
-In 2010, Langage Farm in Devon started a campaign for "Devon cream tea" to have protected designation of origin similar to "Cornish clotted cream".
-One variation on a cream tea is called "Thunder and Lightning" which consists of a round of bread topped with clotted cream and golden syrup, honey, or treacle.
+In 2010 Langage Farm in Devon started a campaign for "Devon cream tea" to have protected designation of origin similar to "Cornish clotted cream".
+One variation on a cream tea is called "Thunder and Lightning" which consists of a round of bread topped with clotted cream and golden syrup, honey or treacle.